About the IAA

 The two main governing bodies of the International Actuarial Association (IAA) are the Council and Executive Committee.

 The IAA Council is the governing body of the IAA in relation to achieving the IAA’s Vision Statement and Mission Statement through the IAA Strategic Plan.
 The Council normally meets twice a year in different countries.
-It comprises of the Officers and one delegate per Full Member association and one delegate per Section.
-The officers comprise of the President, President-Elect, Immediate Past President, and Secretary General.
+It comprises the Officers and one delegate per Full Member association and one delegate per Section.
+The officers comprise the President, President-Elect and Immediate Past President.
 The President chairs the Council and is elected to a term of 1 year.
-The Secretary General position is vacant.

 Immediate Past President